What is Test Monitoring and Test Control?

 Best Practices in Test Monitoring and Test Control

-- Prioritize Documentation: Document everything – test results, measurement values, minutes of stakeholder meetings, control activities to fix bottlenecks.
+- Prioritize Documentation: Document everything – incident, test results, measurement values, minutes of stakeholder meetings, and control activities to fix bottlenecks.
 Testing operations, especially when they involve automation testing can be complicated.
-Extensive and detailed documentation is the best way to avoid miscommunications and keep all stakeholders on the same page.
+Extensive and detailed documentation, such as a Test Summary Report, is the best way to avoid miscommunications and keep all stakeholders on the same page.

 The Role of Real Devices in Test Monitoring and Test Control

 Whether manual testing or automated Selenium testing, real devices are non-negotiable in the testing equation.
-The device pool for testing must include not just the latest devices, but also older devices still active in the market.
+The device pool for testing must include not just the latest devices, such as iPhone 14 and Google Pixel 7 but also older legacy devices and browsers that are still active in the market.
 Since one can’t know which device will be used to access a website or app in a highly fragmented landscape, the more devices one can run tests on, the better.

-In the absence of an in-house device lab (that is regularly updated with new devices and maintains each of them at highest levels of functionality), opt for cloud-based testing infrastructure.
-BrowserStack provides 2000+ real browsers and devices that can be accessed for testing from anywhere in the world at any time.
+In the absence of an in-house device lab, build vs buy a device lab is the biggest dilemma.
+Given you need an infrastructure that is regularly updated with new and legacy devices, maintaining each of them at the highest levels of functionality cost-effectively, opt for cloud-based testing infrastructure.
+BrowserStack provides 3000+ real browsers and devices that can be accessed for testing from anywhere in the world at any time.

-Users can sign up, select a device-browser-OS combination, and start testing for free.
-They can simulate user conditions such as low network and battery, changes in location (both local and global changes), and viewport sizes as well as screen resolutions.
+Users can Sign up for Free, select a device-browser-OS combination, and start testing for free.
+They can simulate user conditions such as slow network and battery, changes in geolocation (both local and global changes), and viewport sizes as well as screen resolutions.

-By running tests on a real device cloud, QA managers can modulate testing processes so that they provide the desired results.
+By running tests on a real device cloud, QA managers can take real user conditions into account while testing so that they achieve the desired accuracy in test results.
 Since Monitoring and Control are integral to shaping a highly functional test cycle, testers and managers utilize them in every project to ensure their success.